Sutured ECH is a natural invariant: (by C. H. Taubes)

 To set the stage for the slice lemma, note that the vanishing of the function

-is formally a slice constraint akin to the Hodge gauge condition that is defined by the rule $\ast d\ast \fra=0$.
-Keep in mind that the expression in \eqref{eq:monopoles-117} is also the $i\underline{\R}$ component of the operator $\LL$ in \eqref{eq:linearized}.
+is formally a slice constraint akin to the Coulomb gauge condition that is defined by the rule $\ast d\ast \fra=0$.
+Keep in mind that the expression in \eqref{eq:monopoles-117} is also the $i\underline{\R}$ component of the operator $\LLf$ in \eqref{eq:linearized}.

 The upcoming weak slice condition requires only that \eqref{eq:monopoles-117} be small in a suitable sense.
-To make this notion precise, fix $\epsilon>0$.
-The \emph{$\epsilon$-slice} centered at $(A,\psi)$ consists of the set of admissible pairs of a connection on $E$ and a section of $\spb$ on $Y_\infty$ that obey the following constraint: Let a pair from this set be denoted by $(A',\psi')$.
+To make this notion precise, fix $\upvarepsilon>0$.
+The \emph{$\upvarepsilon$-slice} centered at $(A,\psi)$ consists of the set of admissible pairs of a connection on $E$ and a section of $\spb$ on $Y_\infty$ that obey the following constraint: Let a pair from this set be denoted by $(A',\psi')$.
 The section $\frh$ of $iT^\ast Y_\infty\oplus\spb$ given by the pair $(\fra=r^{-1/2}(A'-A),\eta=\psi'-\psi)$ obeys

 where $||\frh||_\bbh$ denotes $({||\nabla_A\frh||_2}^2+r{||\frh||_2}^2)^{1/2}$.